Guide to Caravan Security: Everything you need to know

 Campervan security

-It’s estimated that there are currently around 555,000 touring caravans and 225,000 motorhomes in the UK.
-Due to advances in caravan technology and improvements in construction techniques, caravanning is now a year-round activity.
+Because of advances in caravan technology and improvements in construction techniques, caravanning is now a year-round activity.
 Some caravan parks even have licences to operate all year round.

 Where to store your caravan to keep it safe